mrmartineau/zander.wtf-2017/_work/barilla.md

 From a technical perspective, all the Javascript was ES2015 compatible using Babel to transpile through the Browserify bundler.
 Many NPM modules were used to ensure maximum efficiency (so far, no issues with #unpublishgate).
 The ES2015 was ported to version 7 of [Kickoff](http://trykickoff.com).
 Teamcity was used to build/compile all client-side assets at each deployment.

-We soft-launch to the US market in March 2016 with more locales being rolled out in the months following.
+We soft-launched to the US market in March 2016 with more locales being rolled out in the months following.
 We are actively developing new features and the site is constantly improving.